cwest/caseywest.com/_posts/2015-01-07-responsibly-use-peek-to-inspect-rails.md

 ---
 layout: post
-title: "Use Peek to Inspect Rails Responsibly"
+title: "Responsibly Use Peek to Inspect Rails"
 modified: 2015-01-07 21:51:33 -0500
 tags: [ruby, rails]
 description: Use these tips to keep Peek out of production.